zalando/postgres-operator/docs/operator_parameters.md

   CPU request value for the Scalyr sidecar.
 The default is '*100m*'.

 * **scalyr_memory_request**
-  Memory request value for the Scalyr sidecar.Default is '50Mi'.
+  Memory request value for the Scalyr sidecar.
+The default is '50Mi'.

 * **scalyr_cpu_limit**
   CPU limit value for the Scalyr sidecar.
 The default is '*1*'.

 * **scalyr_memory_limit**
-  Memory limit value for the Scalyr sidecar.Default is '1Gi'.
+  Memory limit value for the Scalyr sidecar.
+The default is '1Gi'.